Skip to main content

 Which sales KPIs best reveal commercial performance?

 Beyond revenue, track the conversion rate by pipeline stage, average closing time, and positive response rate.
-Rodz recommends measuring only the positive response rate (not opens), as it is the only indicator that reflects genuine prospect interest.
+Rodz recommends measuring only the positive response rate rather than opens, because it’s the only indicator that reflects genuine prospect interest.

 How can intent signals improve your sales KPIs?